GoogleCloudPlatform/functions-framework-dotnet/docs/deployment.md

 See the [README](../README.md) for configuration details.

-(If you aren't using the invoker package, your deployment procedure may be slightly different.
-See the [packages documentation](packages.md) for details about what the invoker package does, and considerations for writing functions which don't use it.)
+(If you aren't using the hosting package, your deployment procedure may be slightly different.
+See the [packages documentation](packages.md) for details about what the hosting package does, and considerations for writing functions which don't use it.)